KDE/digikam-doc/left_sidebar/labels_view.rst

 The Labels View allows you to select photographs by the **Rating**, **Pick** and **Color** Labels you assigned to them previously either by using:

-    - The context menu of a thumbnail.
+    - The context menu of a thumbnail, or

     .. figure:: images/left_sidebar_labels_context_menu.webp
         :alt: